IgorDrgonec/VectorBT-Flask/docs/docs/documentation/portfolio/index.md

 important is sorting by order value when rebalancing multi-asset portfolios, we'll introduce another argument `auto_call_seq` to switch between sorting and not sorting.
 We will use group lengths as the grouping format of choice because of its simplicity.
-Also note that now we have to keep a lot of position-related information in arrays rather than constants since it exists in relation to columns rather than groups.
+Also note that now we have to keep a lot of position-related information in arrays rather than constants since they exist in relation to columns rather than groups.
 In addition, as we already know how to fill order records, let's track the allocation at each bar instead.